COVESA/ifex/README.md

 ## Setup  with pipenv (alternative)

 **DEPRECATED / currently not working**
+(We would welcome if you investigate it, and provide an updated instructions)

 [pipenv](https://pypi.org/project/pipenv/) is a tool that manages a virtual environment and install the package and its dependencies, making the process much simpler and predictable, since the `Pipfile` states the dependencies, while `Pipfile.lock` freezes the exact version in use.